LeDataSciFi/ledatascifi-2024/_sources/content/assignments/website_setup.md

 | Finding templates that you like, forking, and customizing  <br> <ul> <li> **https://jekyllthemes.io/** </li><li> **http://jekyllthemes.org/** </li><li> https://html5up.net/   </li></ul> | <ul> <li> Also easy start </li><li> Better customization options </li><li> Many have already-developed interactive table of contents, navigation bar, etc. features </li><li> Can also use Plotly, Altair to make interactive charts  </li></ul> | <ul> <li> Have to learn template's repo organizations </li><li> Need to reconfigure templates’ files to suit your own needs </li><li>  Have to “paste” output content into Markdown files </li><li>  Have to manually convert .ipynb files into MD or HTML to post </li><li> Some additional setup needed  </li></ul>                                                          |
 | Fastpages - https://github.com/fastai/fastpages                                                                                        | <ul> <li> Publishes ipynb files automatically </li><li> Interactive visualizations work automatically        </li></ul>                                                                                                          | <ul> <li> More overhead learning   </li></ul>                                                                                                                                                                           |
 | Jupyterbooks  <br> <ul> <li> https://jupyterbook.org/ </li><li> https://ledatascifi.github.io </li></ul> | <ul> <li> Oh la la </li><li> Lots of customization options </li><li> Best for larger projects </li></ul> | <ul> <li> Have to learn template's repo organizations </li><li> Need to reconfigure templates’ files to suit your own needs </li><li> Some additional setup needed  </li></ul>                                                          |

+## Grading

+The parts of the grade:
+1. Professionalism - How would a potential employer looking at it feel about it
+2. Deductions for non-working links
+3. Deduction if duplicate template photo remains
+4. Deductions for other unchanged template portions
+5. At least two "portfolio items":
+   - You can add or subtract the number of things you show.
+I included spots in the template for midterm, regression, team project, and something else.
+You don't need to use any or all of these.
+You should have at least 2 things, but there is no requirement about _what_ you show.
+   - You can update any materials from our class.
+For example, if you want to include your midterm work, you can update and modify it however you'd like to so that it shows off what you've learned.